mhered/Ponencias_ROSConES_2025/README.md

 ### Abstract

 In this talk, we explore how far a 100 € open-source robotic arm (SOARM100) and a rubber duck can take us in the journey of learning about robotics.
-From basic direct control, through more advanced model-based traditional robotics using ROS2 control and perception pipelines and then on to novel data-based approaches using imitation learning with pre-trained LeRobot models, we demonstrate how a simple, affordable setup can be a powerful educational tool when we leverage open source libraries, the **ROS** ecosystem of tools and **LeRobot**, the open AI robotics framework from Hugging Face.
+From low-level direct control of servos, through model-based traditional robotics using ROS2 control and perception pipelines and then on to novel data-based approaches using imitation learning with pre-trained LeRobot models, we demonstrate how a simple, affordable setup can be a powerful educational tool when we leverage open source libraries, the **ROS** ecosystem of tools and **LeRobot**, the open AI robotics framework from Hugging Face.

 A live demo was originally planned that could not fit in the shortened 20-minute slot, however all the materials and code used for the experiments are available here for the community to reproduce.

 ### Highlights

-- Real ROS 2 integration with MoveIt, Gazebo Harmonic, RViz, and OpenCV
+- ROS 2 integration with MoveIt, Gazebo Harmonic, RViz, and OpenCV
 - Application of LeRobot models for imitation learning and teleoperation
 - Open-source, accessible, and replicable hardware and software
 - Educational and community-oriented approach derived from projects presented at PyCamp España 2025 and PyConES 2025